bookshelves-project/bookshelves/README.md

 ## **TODO**

-- Multiple authors
+- Multiple authors for Serie
-- Fix sort by serie with article
-- Sort by author, serie, title, language
 - Setup cache
 - Fix Resources collection with ResourceCollection extends
-- Multiple author serie
 - Logs for EpubParser
 - Command to get basic books-raw/ with libre ebooks
 - Null safe operator on all Resources & Collections